Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-\Pth{obtained by adjunction} in general, even when $\rank_{\cO_Y}(\Ddl(\LL)) = \rank_{\bZ_p}(\LL)$.
-This phenomenon is not present in the usual comparison theorems in $p$-adic Hodge theory, but is consistent with the classical complex Riemann--Hilbert correspondence.
-Nevertheless, we will also show in Theorem \ref{T: unip vs nilp} that $\Ddl$ restricts to a natural \emph{tensor functor} from the subcategory of de Rham local systems with \emph{unipotent monodromy} along the boundary to the subcategory of integrable log connections with \emph{nilpotent residues} along the boundary.
+in general, even when $\rank_{\cO_Y}(\Ddl(\bL)) = \rank_{\bZ_p}(\bL)$.
+This phenomenon is not present in the usual comparison theorems in $p$-adic Hodge theory, but is consistent with the complex Riemann--Hilbert correspondence.
+Nevertheless, we will see in Theorem \ref{thm-unip-vs-nilp} that $\Ddl$ restricts to a \emph{tensor functor} from the subcategory of de Rham local systems with \emph{unipotent geometric monodromy} along the boundary to the subcategory of integrable log connections with \emph{nilpotent residues} along the boundary.

-Given Theorem \ref{T: intrologRH}, the functor $\DdRalg$ in Theorem \ref{T: intro main} can be constructed as follows.
-Every \'etale $\bZ_p$-local system $\LL$ on $X$ defines by analytification an \'etale $\bZ_p$-local system $\LL^\an$ on $X^\an$, which can be extended to a Kummer \'etale $\bZ_p$-local system $\overline{\LL}^\an$ on $Y := \overline{X}^\an$ \Ref{by a version of the rigid analytic Abhyankar's lemma, see Proposition \ref{P:abhyankar}}.
-Then the $\Ddl(\overline{\LL}^\an)$ as in Theorem \ref{T: intrologRH} is a filtered vector bundle with an integrable log connection on $\overline{X}^\an$, which \Ref{by rigid GAGA; see \cite{Kopf:1974-efava}, and also the proof of \cite[\aThm 9.1]{Scholze:2013-phtra}} is the analytification of a filtered vector bundle $\Ddlalg(\overline{\LL}^\an)$ with an integrable log connection on $\overline{X}$.
-Finally, we set